LIV2/GottaGoFaZt3r/README.md

 7. [License](#license)

 ## Status
-This is tested and working in a stock Amiga 3000
+Tested and working in the following configurations:
-If you have tested this in in another setup (accelerator etc) please let me know by opening an issue on github!
+* Amiga 3000
+* Amiga 4000 with A3640

 ## Features
 128MB or 256MB Z3 Fast RAM